American Imperialism

 Given this fascination, I was curious in exploring more into the history of skyscraper construction in NYC and seeing which architects played a major role in developing this city.
 To answer this, I luckily stumbled upon Skyscraper Page which contains all the information I was interested in about a skyscraper which includes building name, address, construction year, number of floors, and architect.
 After webscraping all this information for each built skyscraper in NYC and following this with some necessary data cleaning, here are some of the observations I found from the figures I generated below from the dataset:

-- The construction of NYC skyscrapers (total of ~6200) follows a bimodal distribution, where we see that a good majority of these buildings were constructed in the 1920s and 1960s
+• The construction of NYC skyscrapers (total of ~6200) follows a bimodal distribution where we see that a good majority of these buildings were constructed in the 1920s and 1960s, which coincides with the construction booms during the Roaring Twenties and post-WWII, respectively

-- The average number of floors of newly built skyscrapers noticeably jumps in the 1930s, from 16.6 in the 1920s to 20.3 floors, and decreases significantly to 14.7 in the 1940s.
+• The average number of floors of newly built skyscrapers noticeably jumps in the 1930s, from 16.6 in the 1920s to 20.3 floors, and then decreases significantly to 14.7 in the 1940s.
 Guess which iconic building may have contributed to this spike?

 Following the previous analysis of skyscrapers in NYC, I was also curious in the composition of apartment buildings in NYC.
 Therefore, I webscraped apartment details from NYBits which include the name of the apartment building, the type of apartment (condo, coop, rental), borough and neighborhood it was located in, number of floors, number of units, and a short description of the apartment.
 This description would usually describe the apartment as a low/mid/high-rise building, the amenities it included, as well as mentioning if the apartment building was considered a landmark by the NYC Landmarks Preservation Commission.